-SkinnyFit is a health brand that makes a variety of products, including anti-aging products, detox teas and superfood blends.
+SkinnyFit is a health brand that makes a variety of products, including collagen supplements, detox teas and superfood blends.

 SkinnyFit Super Youth Review

 A medical review published in the Journal of Drugs in Dermatology found that collagen peptides improved skin elasticity and hydration, and reduced signs of visible skin aging, with a minimally effective dose of 2.5 grams (g) per day.

 Two scoops of Super Youth provides 15.6 g of collagen which is an effective dose, and it may be useful to take around 60% of this serving size to save money, because 10 g collagen appears to be the maximally-effective dose based on the above-linked medical review.